alinvlad05/streamprimitives/README.md

 | LongStream   | mapToObj  | mapToDouble  | mapToInt  | map  |

-//Function parameters when mapping between types of streams
+Function parameters when mapping between types of streams

 | Source Stream Class   | To Create Stream | To Create DoubleStream | To Create IntStream | To Create LongStream |
 | ------------- | ------------- | ------------- | ------------- | ------------- |